dd32/td-gh-ex/readme.txt

 Theme URI: https://toth-illustration.com/redesign-wordpress-theme/

-Description: Redesign is a simple, clean and highly visible theme.
+Description: Redesign is a simple, sans serif, clean and highly visible theme.

 It has transparent graphic elements and colored post formats.
 Responsive, liquid layout makes it easy to read in handheld units.

-Max width is 1366 px, adapted for modern desktop computers.
-The theme is suitable for blogging, news or business.
-Not based on any other WP theme.
-It's made from scratch.
+It's a multipurpose theme, including a wide page template, suitable to design with Gutenberg blocks.

 - Transparent graphics.
 - Choose from several transparent color post formats.